 After a few more minutes of hugging (there is always lots of hugging in our moments together), He asked, “Want to go on the swing?”

-I leapt down with the exuberance of the child I appeared to be.
+I leapt down from His lap with the exuberance of the child I appeared to be.
 He picked me up and placed me on a big swing.
-My lips turned down in disappointment when I realized if He went behind me to push I wouldn’t any longer be able to see Him.
+My lips turned down in disappointment when I realized that if He went behind me to push, I wouldn’t any longer be able to see Him.

 I focused on my spiritual body, mini-me.
 Suddenly, I was no longer watching the scene from a third-person perspective; I was in a little person’s body.
-There was a light breeze as I went up and down.
+There was a light breeze as I went up and down on the swing.
 I didn’t have to say it out loud, He knew.

 “What do you see?”

 Sight in this place was much different than our natural sight: it was more like a muscle.
 At first, things were vague without much detail, including God.
-But with each visit things became clearer.
-I brought my eyes up, staring straight out and strained to focus on what was before me.
-The scene wasn’t vivid like I’ve heard Heaven to be, but it was clear that the sun was rising over a mountain with a city below.
+But with each visit, things became clearer.
+I brought my eyes up, staring straight out, and strained to focus on what was before me.
+The scene wasn’t vivid as I’ve heard Heaven to be, but it was clear that the sun was rising over a mountain with a city below.

-“A new day is dawning for My children,” Daddy confirmed what I saw myself.
+“A new day is dawning for My children,” Daddy confirmed, as I saw myself swinging.

 While I was still swinging, I felt His arms wrap around me.
 It was like He was on the swing with me, holding me close.
 I could see mini-me swinging and God surrounding me as if I was riding on His lap.
 “Nothing can harm you because I am with you,” He told me.